dawsontoth/announcer/docs/tasks.md

 ## Architecture Improvements

-[x] Implement a proper error handling strategy throughout the application [ ] Refactor the ATEM state change handling to use a more maintainable pattern (e.g., strategy pattern) [ ] Implement dependency injection for better testability and flexibility [ ] Create a proper logging system instead of using console.log [ ] Separate configuration loading from business logic for better separation of concerns [ ] Create a proper application lifecycle management system
+[ ] Refactor the ATEM state change handling to use a more maintainable pattern (e.g., strategy pattern)

 ## Code Quality Improvements

-[ ] Add proper TypeScript types for all function parameters and return values [ ] Implement the TODOs in atem.ts:
-   [ ] Support for multiple M/Es (Mix Effects)
-   [ ] Support for multiple keyers
-   [ ] Improve handling of repeated preview taps
-[ ] Add proper error handling for OpenAI API calls
-[ ] Add validation for environment variables with meaningful error messages [ ] Refactor the audio.ts module to handle errors when playing sounds [ ] Replace non-null assertions (!) with proper null checks [ ] Implement a more robust file naming strategy for cached speech files
+[ ] Add validation for environment variables with meaningful error messages [ ] Replace non-null assertions (!) with proper null checks

 ## Testing Improvements